 Watch Feng talk about his interest in China’s foreign policy.

-Feng teaches China: Global Engagement and Domestic Transformation INTR8060 and Chinese Thinking on International Relations INTR8074 at the Masters level, and China’s New Approaches to Asia Pacific Security INTR2012 at the undergraduate level.
+Feng teaches two Masters courses China: Global Engagement and Domestic Transformation INTR8060 (Semester 2, 2017) and Chinese Thinking on International Relations INTR8074 (Semester 2, 2017), and the undergraduate course China’s New Approaches to Asia Pacific Security INTR2012 (Semester 2, 2017).

 With a decision from an international ad hoc tribunal tasked with reviewing China’s maritime claims in the South China Sea looming, regional tensions are running high.